|

 I look forward to practicing the drills, etc so that TI becomes second nature.

-Jasper - Ironman Novice (Coaches note – SPL [18 down to 11] was in a 20m pool.)
+Ironman Novice (Coaches note – SPL [18 down to 11] was in a 20m pool.)

 When I read the promo stuff on the TI website I thought it sounded all too much like an Omo TV ad, but now I can honestly say that it's all true.
 And I want to add that it's so much simpler than you'd think.
 It's exact and it makes logical sense.

+The difference is astounding.
 It won't make sense to the uninitiated, but less is more!
 If you haven't used the endless pool system before, you might not realise what a huge difference the TI way is making.
 The real proof was when I got back into the standard pool I'm used to, and found that the number of strokes I need to get to the other side has dropped immediately by 33% and I'm already 10 seconds faster over 50 meters.
 Bear in mind this was only my first session back home!

 Francois - Blind Full Ironman triathlete (South Africa & Australia)